argius/Stew4/MANUAL.md

     Downloaded. (size=18bytes, file=./emp/USA/145.txt)
     Selected 42 records.

-When data exist a record, specified <data-column>, saves file to <root-dir> as file name.
+When data exist a record, specified &lt;data-column&gt;, saves file to &lt;root-dir&gt; as file name.

 Saving file already exists or no permission to write file, the process will abort immediately.